 I try my best to maintain a healthy diet by drinking at least 70 ounces of water a day, have at least 5 servings of organic vegetables, 1 serving of organic fruit, 3 servings of protein, 2 servings of healthy fats, and 1 serving of grains a day.
 However, I do feel as if my body needs extra support from supplements.
 Here are the supplements that I take daily to maintain wellness:

-3. Concentrated fruit and vegetable extracts – Although I try my best to eat a very healthy diet with tons of organic fruits and vegetables, it is not always possible.
+- Concentrated fruit and vegetable extracts – Although I try my best to eat a very healthy diet with tons of organic fruits and vegetables, it is not always possible.
 Rather than take a multivitamin where the nutrients are made in a lab, I prefer to take concentrated fruit and vegetable extracts so that I know my body will be able to absorb them.
-One of the main reasons why I started taking them is because there are over 100 studies on the benefits of these extracts.
+One of the main reasons why I started taking them is because there are multiple studies on the benefits of this whole food concentrates.
 With all the environmental toxins in the air, it is important to have adequate levels of antioxidants to protect our bodies.

-4. Plant based omega fatty acids – It is extremely important to incorporate omega fatty acids in the body.
-Plant based omegas are sustainably sourced from fruits, algae, and seeds and contain omega 3, 5, 6, 7, and 9 fatty acids.
+- Plant-based omega fatty acids – It is extremely important to incorporate omega fatty acids in the body.
+Plant-based omegas are sustainably sourced from fruits, algae, and seeds and contain omega 3, 5, 6, 7, and 9 fatty acids.
 These fatty acids support all the organs in the body, especially the brain, heart, skin, lungs, and eyes.
 Fatty acids are also excellent at decreasing inflammation, bad cholesterol, and triglycerides.

 * Each individual’s treatment and/or results may vary based upon the circumstances, the patients’ specific situation, as well as the health care provider’s medical judgment and only after further discussion of the patient’s specific situation, goals, risks and benefits and other relevant medical discussion.
 Testimonials or statements made by any person(s) within this site are not intended to substitute for this discussion or evaluation or as a guarantee as to outcomes.
 Examples of treatment outcomes in this websites are not intended to convey and warranty, either express or implied, as to outcomes, promises, or benefits from treatment.
 Whether to accept any treatment by a patient should be assessed by the patient as to the risks and benefits of such procedures and only after consultation with a health care professional.